 3. The Pike Outlets Long Beach

-The Pike Outlets is a mix of retail and outlet stores along with a Cinemark Theatre and several restaurants.
+The Pike Outlets is a mix of retail and outlet stores, a Cinemark Theatre, and several restaurants.
 Take a ride on the Ferris Wheel and enjoy views of the Long Beach Harbor and skyline.
-There is also a classic wood carousel built in 1920 adjacent to the Ferris Wheel.
-The roof of the current carousel building is a close match to the original 1902 Pike Amusement Park carousel and about the only reminder of the old Long Beach Pike.
+There is also a classic wood carousel built-in 1920 adjacent to the Ferris Wheel.
+The roof of the current carousel building is a close match to the original 1902 Pike Amusement Park carousel and is about the only reminder of the old Long Beach Pike.
 A pedestrian bridge from Rainbow Harbor to the Pike Outlets.
 95 S Pine Ave

-The Aquarium of the Pacific is home to hundreds of ocean animals and also features major habitats and focus exhibits.
-Visitors, young and old can easily spend a half a day wandering through the hallways lined with brightly illuminated aquariums filled with fascinating sea life.
-One of the more popular displays at the Aquarium is Shark Lagoon with its more than 150 sharks.
+The Aquarium of the Pacific is home to hundreds of ocean animals and features major habitats and focus exhibits.
+Visitors, young and old, can easily spend half a day wandering through the hallways lined with brightly illuminated aquariums filled with fascinating sea life.
+One of the more popular displays at the Aquarium is Shark Lagoon, with more than 150 sharks.
 There are also exhibits on Southern California/Baja, Northern Pacific, and the Tropical Pacific.

 5. Harbor Breeze Cruises

 Operating out of Rainbow Harbor Harbor Breeze Cruises offer a variety of trips from whale watching adventures to a scenic 45-minute harbor tour.
 The harbor tour is great for first-time visitors.
-You get an up-close look world-famous Queen Mary.
-Then cruise by port facilities and see container ships from all over the world, you might even see California Sea Lions frolicking in the harbor.
+You get an up-close look at the world-famous Queen Mary.
+Then cruise by port facilities and see container ships worldwide; you might even see California Sea Lions frolicking in the harbor.
 More info.

-Directly across the harbor and jutting out of the ocean like a massive aquatic skyscraper, is the RMS Queen Mary.
-This historic luxury passenger liner was launched in 1934 and made 1,001 Atlantic crossings from the US to Europe, including its time serving in World War II as a troop transport ship called the Gray Ghost, before being retired in 1967.
+Directly across the harbor and jutting out of the ocean like a massive aquatic skyscraper is the RMS Queen Mary.
+This historic luxury passenger liner was launched in 1934.
+It made 1,001 Atlantic crossings from the US to Europe, including its time serving in World War II as a troop transport ship called the Gray Ghost, before being retired in 1967.
 Guests can tour this grand old ship and even spend the night on it.